oroinc/documentation/user_guide/intro_nav_shortcuts.rst

 From here, you can:

-- Launch an action from the "most used" list
+- Launch an action from the "most used" list.

 .. hint::